-We expect the following NIHR programmes to take part in this call for research:
+The following NIHR programmes are taking part in this call for research:

 - Efficacy and Mechanism Evaluation (EME)